 A quirk of geology has produced a strand of sharp limestone hills which erupt like a string of vertiginous miniature mountains from the haymeadows and soft pastures of the higher Dove Valley, near Buxton.

 The Dragon’s Back range are often cited as the only true peaks in the Peak District; a line of pinnacles said to resemble the ‘plates’ along the spine of a stegosaurus dinosaur.
-This exhilarating walk includes seven short, steep climbs to each summit.

 The walker’s reward is ending up at Earl Sterndale’s pub, the cosy Quiet Woman, a wonderful hark-back to the village pubs of yesteryear.

 A moderate 5.5-mile walk in the Peak District, taking in Chrome Hill and ending at the cosy Quiet Woman rural pub.

 Begin at the Quiet Woman in Earl Sterndale, a 400-year-old pub with hand-painted signs of a decapitated barmaid.
 Take the path behind the pub across fields.

 2. Hitter Hill

 Round Hitter Hill to cross the B5053 to Parkhouse.
 The path winds steeply to the top.